Keep your corporate data secure by talking to your staff and training them on its importance.

 One of the best ways to involve your employees in corporate data security is to create a policy.
 Your policy should outline what is expected of employees in terms of keeping your organisation’s data secure and the action they need to take.
 It must also outline the consequences of failing to keep corporate data secure; this should include consequences for the individual, as well as the organisation as a whole.

 As we mentioned briefly, more and more businesses are now implementing a BYOD policy in the workplace.
 Allowing staff to bring in and use their own devices comes with its own set of risks.
-It
+It is therefore important that your policy covers BYOD and what will happen if staff lose their device or leave the company.
+It is important that your staff agree to your policy before you allow them to bring their own devices into the workplace.

 Train your employees on data security